EmilGrovn/few-emitter-simulations/Steady-state/ReadMe.md

 ## deprecated
 In this folder, files, which are no longer of use are put.
 ## current folder
 Contains scripts for steady state simulations, which are used to generate data for various pump values.
+The scripts for generating data are excactly analogous to the data generating scripts in the low pump folder.
+INSTEAD OF HAVING ONE SCRIPT FOR EACH PARAMETER IN OUR PARAMETER SPACE, CONSIDER CHANGING THE FUNCTIONALITY OF THE DATA GENERATING SCRIPTS, SO YOU CAN CHOOSE, WHICH OF THE 5 PARAMETERS (kappa, gammaA, gammaD, Pump. g) TO SWEEP OVER.

-We go through them in the following
+We go through the structure of the scripts below.

 # Generating data
 ## perform_pump_sweep: